subaqueousReach/HTML-and-CSS-Projects/README.md

 Practicing utilizing CSS language to design and modify my web pages.
 Created several stylesheets with different effects and made a final, functioning website.

 <a href="https://github.com/subaqueousReach/HTML-and-CSS-Projects/tree/main/project">See project Folder</a>

+### 6. Bootstrap Website
+Created a website from the ground up utilizing Bootstrap 4 for my styling.

+<a href="https://github.com/subaqueousReach/HTML-and-CSS-Projects/tree/main/bootstrap4_project">See Bootstrap4 Project folder</a>